Metric#

 Creates a set of "buckets," incrementing the relevant counter if the new value does not exceed the bucket threshold.
 Parameters are provided as a list of numerical thresholds.
 Useful for analyzing distributions, such as response times.

-Mandatory parameters are numbers — the threshold values of the buckets, listed in ascending order.
+Mandatory parameters are numbers — the threshold values of the buckets, typically listed in ascending order.

 Note